pytorch/torchtune/README.md

 - Hackable training recipes for SFT, knowledge distillation, RL and RLHF, and quantization-aware training
 - Simple PyTorch implementations of popular LLMs like Llama, Gemma, Mistral, Phi, Qwen, and more
-- OOTB best-in-class memory efficiency, performance improvements, and scaling with the latest PyTorch APIs
+- OOTB best-in-class memory efficiency, performance improvements, and scaling, utilizing the latest PyTorch APIs
 - YAML configs for easily configuring training, evaluation, quantization or inference recipes

 &nbsp;